scuzzydude/asimov/asimov.md

 Once legally formed, a Scoot elects a trustee who proxies the Scoot's own trading (genesis) address.
 A Scoot may generate income, but that income can only go towards the appreciation of the scoot.
 Funds may be used for some direct appreciation effort, or to re-purchase the scoot on the responsibility domain to decrease liquidity.

 The Foundation will issue genesis asimov in two cases.
-Initially during the staking, seeding and development stages.
-After that, The Foundation will only issue genesis asimov in exchange for scoot.
+Initially during the staking, seeding and development stages, as described in the Circluation chapter.
+Moving forward, The Foundation will only issue genesis asimov in exchange for scoot.
 A total of one trillion asimov will be minted and disbursed over 200 years according to the distribution schedule outlined in [Appendix B](#appendix-b-asimov-distribution-schedule).

 After a Scoot is legally formed, it may participate in responsibility domain by registering the Scoot's address.
 The Foundation shall charge a fee, in asimov, for this registration.
 The fee will be high enough to discourage novelty scooting.
 There shall be a staking program where pledges can sponsor new Scoot and reduce cost of registration.
 Credits will be earned through transaction processing in the responsibility domain by pledges and nodes.